-- The Veterans Affairs Supportive Housing (VASH) program. - Families receiving enhanced vouchers from HUD - Tenant Protection Vouchers - Mainstream Vouchers - Emergency Housing Vouchers - Family Unification Program (FUP) is a program under which housing assistance is provided under the Housing Choice Voucher (HCV) program in partnership with Public Child Welfare Agencies to two groups: - 1.
-Families for whom the lack of adequate housing is a primary factor in the imminent placement of the family's child, or children, in out-of-home care; or the delay in the discharge of the child, or children, to the family from out-of-home care; and - 2.
-Youth at least 18 years and not more than 24 years of age (have not reached their 25th birthday) who left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in Section 475(5)(H) of the Social Security Act and are homeless or are at risk of becoming homeless at age 16 or older.
+- The Veterans Affairs Supportive Housing (VASH) program. - Families receiving enhanced vouchers from HUD - Tenant Protection Vouchers - Mainstream Vouchers - Emergency Housing Vouchers - Family Unification Program (FUP) is a program under which housing assistance is provided under the Housing Choice Voucher (HCV) program in partnership with Public Child Welfare Agencies to two groups:

+1. Families for whom the lack of adequate housing is a primary factor in the imminent placement of the family's child, or children, in out-of-home care; or the delay in the discharge of the child, or children, to the family from out-of-home care; and in accordance with a transition plan described in Section 475(5)(H) of the Social Security Act and are homeless or are at risk of becoming homeless at age 16 or older.
 Foster Youth to Independence (FYI) is a program for youth aging out of the foster care program.
 The waiting list for FYI vouchers is continually open for referrals from Sacramento County Department of Children, Family and Adult Services (DCFAS) Child Protective Services (CPS) as long as there are FYI vouchers available.